 Specify authorization dates

-Apart from the authorized duties, you should also provide the specific dates that the delegated authority is valid and in effect.
+Apart from the authorized duties, you should also provide the specific dates on which the delegated authority is valid and in effect.
 You should give the dates when the authority will start and when it will end.

 In the case that your representative is handling emergency issues for you and you do not have a specific timeline, then it is best to provide the time length you would wish for the authority.
 You can state the time length in the number of days, months, or years.